pankajsen29/ECUSimulator/README.md

 - ECUSim: The is the main GUI host application.
 It is a Winform application which also supports addition of WPF projects (notice "<UseWPF>True</UseWPF>" in ECUSim.csproj file).
 	- winforms: used for faster development.
 	- wpf: is used for rich GUI (MVVM pattern is followed)

-- UtilityLib: includes utility methods, e.g., json serialization/deserialization methods.

 - CommonHwLib: This is the main layer for hardware communication.
 It includes the wrapper classes for hardware drivers. handles the driver initialization and communication (sending/receiving of CAN messages)

-- HwSettingsLib: includes definitions of types used for hardware communication.
+- HwSettingsLib: includes definitions of common types used for hardware communication.
+Also includes the definition of CAN data used for wrapping Tx/Rx CAN message details.

+- HwWrapperFactory: includes the factory classes for returning the concrete object of the hardware wrapper/driver library.

 - HwWrapperInterface: interface for Hardware wrapper library.

 - VectorXLWrapper: vector hardware wrapper/driver library which implements the methods for vector driver initialization, transmitting/receiving messages etc.

-- HwWrapperFactory: includes the factory classes for returning the concrete object of the hardware wrapper/driver library.

 - MessageDesignerLib: includes the types used for defining a message to be transmitted.
+Also includes the functionalities for configuring messages.

+- MessageProcessorLib: includes the functionalities to process a request message and prepare a response message.

 - WPFHostLib (Windows Forms Class Library): contains an ElementHost control to load a WPF view in winform application.
 This one library is used for loading all the WPF views created in this whole application.
 With this approach including multiple ElementHost controls is avoided in the application.